ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **MAKAYLA**
 _(lowering her voice)_

-> Alright, we need to move quickly.
-The storm's coming, and if we're going this thing out lure it out, we ought to do it now.
+> Alright, we move quickly.
 Asher, you're on lookout on the outer banks.
-Misty, make sure the bait's ready.
-We'll set the traps near the tall grass, just like we planned.
+Misty, handles all aspects of the bait.
+Set the traps near the tall grass.

 _The other kids nod, following Molly's lead.
 Mac watches, intrigued and nervous._